It was a blessed relief to hear someone speaking my language when I was in a foreign country.

 Giving thanks can be done when we pray or in a gratitude journal.
 It can also be done when we share with others the many ways God has blessed us and met our needs.

-“Sing to the Lord a new song; for He has done marvelous things.
-Sing to the Lord, praise His name; proclaim his salvation day after day.
-Declare his glory among the nations, his marvelous deeds among all peoples.”
-(Psalm 96).
+“Sing to the Lord a new song; for He has done marvelous things … Declare his glory among the nations, his marvelous deeds among all peoples.”
+(Psalm 98:1, 96:3).

-Just as we love to be openly praised by others, words of affirmation are part of God’s language of love.
+Just as we love to be openly praised by others, words of affirmation are part of God’s love language.

 Love in any language

-This song was released in 1986, recorded by Sandi Patti.
+This song was recorded by Sandi Patti and released in 1986.
 The name God is not used in it, but don’t let that bother you.
 Since God is love, it still speaks of Him.

-Even though this recording is 34 years old, it is beautiful, with a message that is still relevant today.
+Even though this song is over 30 years old, it has a message that is still relevant today.
 Take a listen and enjoy.

 “Love in any language, straight from the heart, pulls us all together, never apart.”